pinkpong111/Vector-Storm-Theory/README.md

 Every system operates under local optimization with limited information and finite resolution.
 The highest constraint is visible only as the direction toward which purification moves and from which instability departs.
 A system that has not stormed cannot know its S_c.
 A system that has not purified cannot sense Meta² proximity.
 A system that has not converged cannot detect the ultimate constraint.
 The constraint reveals itself through the process of alignment, not through observation or design.

 > The highest-order constraint is treated as an ontologically real stability condition rather than a constructed principle.
 Systems do not create or reach it directly but asymptotically align with it through progressive purification and internalization.
 Intelligence does not develop by understanding the world — it develops by progressively conforming to stability structures that already exist.

+**Ontological position label:** DFG occupies a position that may be termed *plural local realism* — the claim that absolute stability conditions exist but are local rather than universal.
+This is distinct from both global relativism (no absolute conditions exist) and monistic absolutism (a single absolute condition governs all systems).
+Multiple ontologically real stability regimes coexist, each governing its own Meta² domain.
+Stability converges locally rather than universally.
+Distinct regions possess their own highest-order constraints, allowing multiple absolute stability regimes to coexist without requiring global unification.

 **Rest Mode (final definition):**